Ashraf Ghori: Early life and professional career

 Ghori moved from Hyderabad, India to Dubai, UAE at the age of 2.
+His father, Mohammed Moinuddin Ghori, was a prominent businessman in the construction industry and a philanthropist.
 His first professional work appeared in the pages of magazines published by Khaleej Times.
 He was a regular illustrator for Young Times from 1989 until 2001.
 Ghori graduated from the University of Houston, Texas in 1994.

 Ghori was on the judges panel for the Kuwait Arab Advertising Awards for the years 2006 and 2007.

 In 2007, he founded digital creative agency Xpanse CGI in Dubai and started independent film-making with Xero Error in 2008.
 Xero Error premiered at the 3rd Gulf Film Festival and also played at the 63rd Cannes Film Festival and the 10th edition of Sci-Fi-London.
 In 2010, Ghori was the Art Director for the first Indo-Emirati film 'Malal'.
 He worked as Senior Digital Artist at Bayyinah TV from 2016 to 2017.
-Ghori received the UAE Golden Visa in 2022 in recognition of his creative achievements in the country.
+Ghori received the Pioneer in Arts Golden Visa from the Government of the United Arab Emirates.

+In 2024 Ghori founded Remixx.AI, Dubai’s first AI-driven creative studio for fully synthetic video creation.

 Artist

 Ghori has produced work for comic book publishers including Dark Horse Comics and IDW Publishing.

 San Jacinto College in Pasadena Texas had organized a Comic Art Exhibit of Ghori's works in 1993.
 In 1994, Ghori was a founding member of Tempest Comics in Houston, Texas, and produced a 4-issue mini series 'Tempest Comics Presents'.
 He was a featured comic artist at Dallas Fantasy Fair, 1994 (Dallas, Texas).

 In April 2012, Ghori was a featured guest, along with Alvin Lee, Lee Townsend and Yishan Li at the first MEFCC - Middle East Film and Comic Con in Dubai, UAE, and at the Middle East's inaugural IGN Convention in July 2013.
 In 2013 Ghori was a contributing artist for Dark Horse Comics in collaboration with writer Alex De Campi.

-In 2015 Ghori collaborated with Arab rapper Narcy (rapper) to create a mixed-media project called World War Free Now which combined music, video, and comics together.
+In 2015 Ghori collaborated with Arab rapper Narcy to create a mixed-media project called World War Free Now which combined music, video, and comics together.
 A limited edition comic was released as a companion piece to Narcy's album.
 In 2018 his work on Arabic graphic novel 'Antara' received critical acclaim as 'An Experiment Worthy of Praise' citing 'the versatility and sheer genius of the artist'.